38 Hidden Gems In London To Escape The Crowds (+ Map)

 We created a mix of London’s hidden gems to include historical buildings, some lesser known green spaces for when you want to escape the concrete jungle and a few quirky things to do in London.

-We’re not saying that you should skip the big hitters like Buckingham Palace, the Tower of London or Big Ben, but these less well-known places in London will defintely add to your overall London experience.
+We’re not saying that you should skip the big hitters like Buckingham Palace, the Tower of London, The London Eye or Big Ben, but these less well-known places in London will definitely add to your overall London experience.

 Hidden gems in London – North London